jeffThompson/Design2/README.md

 Or, as said by designer and professor Erik Brandt: "I think it is healthy to have certain level of humility and fear.
 I tell my students when they worry about such feelings, it shows me they are demonstrating care, and care involves a great deal of uncertainty.
 That means treating your work well - lending it your best craft, your best intentions, your love."

 ***

+##CONTENTS
+This repository contains all the materials for this class, except grades, which can be found on Canvas.

+* **Assignments:** where all assignments will be posted, including deadlines and requirements.
+* **Images:** a folder of images related to our projects.
+Not all are included in the Assignments, so feel free to browse.
+* **Readings:** where required and optional readings will be shared.
+* **README.md:** this file!

+***

 ##COURSE CALENDAR